 Santa Clara University may be one of the only universities to have an entire department dedicated to MIS majors.
 The department of OMIS is dedicated completely to this field and can be found housed in the Leavey School of Business.
 This is where students who are interested in a Bachelor of Science in Management Information System can find their perfect degree.

 The OMIS department is dedicated to providing an education that is built around how technology facilitates, and indeed, guides business to success through organizational strategies and new IT systems.
 This department produces a firm foundation in this field by pairing theoretical lectures with practical learning, ensuring students master a system and its issues before moving on to another subject.
+The major requires 21 credit hours on its own, making it a comprehensive and rigorous undergraduate degree.
+Here’s a sampling:

 A unique feature of the Santa Clara OMIS department is its faculty.
 Many of the instructors who teach through the department have real-world experience in IT.
 Some have even founded companies, and still others are still working as researchers in business intelligence and other related fields.